ClayJay3/NetCrawler/README.md

 ### More Info
 All actions, warnings, and errors are saved to a timestamped logs folder in the root directory of the appliction.
 If the program crashes or does something unexpected, please open a new issue here on github and include the log in the issue.

-When using the Auto Discover feature on the main application window, you are asked if you want to save the discovered switch data.
-If you select yes, then the data will be saved to an exports folder in the project root directory.